lljbash/clangd-tidy/README.md

 - clangd-tidy is significantly faster than clang-tidy (over 10x in my experience).
 - clangd-tidy can check header files individually, even if they are not included in the compilation database.
 - clangd-tidy groups diagnostics by files -- no more duplicated diagnostics from the same header!
+- clangd-tidy provides an optional code format checking feature, eliminating the need to run clang-format separately.
 - clangd-tidy supports [`.clangd` configuration files](https://clangd.llvm.org/config), offering features not supported by clang-tidy.
   - Example: Removing unknown compiler flags from the compilation database.
     ```yaml